Pylons/pyramid/docs/narr/views.rst

-If the :term:`view callable` associated with a :term:`view configuration` returns a Response object directly (an object with the attributes ``status``, ``headerlist`` and ``app_iter``), any renderer associated with the view configuration is ignored, and the response is passed back to :mod:`pyramid` unmolested.
+If the :term:`view callable` associated with a :term:`view configuration` returns a Response object directly (an object with the attributes ``status``, ``headerlist`` and ``app_iter``), any renderer associated with the view configuration is ignored, and the response is passed back to :app:`Pyramid` unmolested.
 For example, if your view callable returns an instance of the :class:`pyramid.httpexceptions.HTTPFound` class as a response, no renderer will be employed.